orchid-bloom/TTText/README.md

 ```
 $ gem install cocoapods
 ```
-To integrate SwiftGCD into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate TTText into your Xcode project using CocoaPods, specify it in your Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs.git'
-platform :ios, '8.0'
+platform :ios, '9.0'
 use_frameworks!

 target '<Your Target Name>' do